 A crate is often developed by more than one person, or the primary maintainer may change over time!
 The owner of a crate is the only person allowed to publish new versions of the crate, but an owner may designate additional owners.

-$ cargo owner --add my-buddy $ cargo owner --remove my-buddy $ cargo owner --add github:rust-lang:owners $ cargo owner --remove github:rust-lang:owners
+$ cargo owner --add github-handle $ cargo owner --remove github-handle $ cargo owner --add github:rust-lang:owners $ cargo owner --remove github:rust-lang:owners

 The owner IDs given to these commands must be GitHub user names or GitHub teams.

 If a user name is given to

 --add, that user is invited as a “named” owner, with

 full rights to the crate.
 In addition to being able to publish or yank versions